bcgov/common-hosted-form-service/tools/BACKUP_TROUBLESHOOTING.md

 # Or list all backup files with sizes in a single view
 find /mnt/daily /mnt/weekly /mnt/monthly -type f -exec ls -lh {} \;
 ```

-**Same listing as the backup job:** The backup container itself uses **`backup.sh -l`** to show the full backup listing when a run completes.
-To get that same output, run a one-off backup job and check its logs, or rsh into a backup pod (if you have a long-running backup deployment) and run `backup.sh -l` there.

 ### Example: prune to keep only recent backups